Spring Caulking Checklist: Where to Reseal Your Home After Winter

 Window and Door Frames

 Windows and doors are common sources of drafts and water leaks.
 Pay close attention to the areas around frames, trim, and where siding meets windows or doors.
-When inspecting, look for gaps, peeling caulk, or hardened sealant, as these are signs that resealing is needed to prevent air and moisture intrusion.
-Use a sealant designed for windows and doors.

 Siding and Trim Joints

-Siding and trim are essential for protecting your home from moisture and rot.
-Focus on the seams where different materials meet, such as wood, vinyl, or fiber cement.
-It's especially important to check south- and west-facing walls, as they are exposed to more sunlight and tend to experience greater wear and deterioration.
+Siding and trim play an important role in protecting your home from moisture and rot.
+Focus on the seams where different materials meet, such as wood, vinyl, aluminum, or fiber cement.

 Roof Flashing and Penetrations